List of Maltese monarchs

 The Mediterranean islands of Malta and Gozo had been ruled by Phoenician, Byzantine and Roman aristocrats, before passing to various European monarchies and eventually a republican government.
 Foreign monarchical rule over Malta lasted a total of 874 years.
 The Crown of Malta was patriated from that of the British for the first time in 1964 with the achievement of independence and abolished in 1974 with the establishment of the Republic of Malta.

 The history, languages and culture of Malta and Sicily share many key events, including occupation by the Fatimids and an invasion by Roger I of Sicily in 1091.
 The islands parted ways in a decisive and permanent manner in 1799, when Malta became a British Crown colony.
 British colonial rule over Malta lasted 165 years.
 For an additional 10 years, Malta retained the British monarch as its independent head of state.
 Malta adopted a republican constitution on 13 December 1974, ending the monarchy altogether, and joined the European Union on 1 May 2004.

-See also History of Malta, Timeline of Maltese history, list of governors of Malta and list of heads of state of Malta.